aaronmoles-latency/latency-nx-poc/README.md

 ### `latency-express-v4`
-The change from the previous version is that we replace config method of Controller class to add parameter of Controller.
+The change from the previous version is that we replace config method of Controller classes to add parameter of Controller.
 Also, we replace Controller annotation to 4 annotations to GET, POST, PUT and DELETE (it could add more if we need on the future).
 This annotations now save data to configure Router.